-- I'm still missing a few source reports. - Syllabus says this week for second paper meetings, but let's say any time this week or next week.
-This time I'll want to know how the analysis in the secondary source is holding up as you learn more about the data, and what kind of analysis you've got in mind. - Overview: As you read in Steriade, for many markedness constraints Classic OT seems to over-predict the typology of repairs.
+- Malayalam assignment due Friday, Nov.
+12 (5 PM) - Meet with me by end of week about your paper (I'll want to know how the analysis in the secondary source is holding up as you learn more about the data, and what kind of analysis you've got in mind) - Goldsmith reading questions due Tues., Nov.
+16 - Overview: As you read in Steriade, for many markedness constraints Classic OT seems to over-predict the typology of repairs.
 We'll see three proposals for dealing with this.